khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 Option 2:

 * Disables all GPUs from one brand\(ie: all Nvidia GPUs\)
+* Only usable for Clover, Opencore users must use either options 1,3 or 4

 Option 3:

-* Disables a GPU on per slot basis
+* Disables a specific GPU
 * Recommended for those who run Kepler GPUs with Maxwell, Pascal or Turing

 Option 4:

-* Disables a GPU on per slot basis
+* Disables on a per slot basis
 * Recommended for those who run Kepler GPUs with Maxwell, Pascal or Turing